nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Adding a Document
-When a user executes `add doc n:name r:reference.txt`, to add a document with the specified name and file reference to the current "opened" case in the state, `AddDocumandCommandParser` will be invoked to parse the name (prefixed with n:) and reference (prefixed with r:) inputs.
+When a user executes `add doc n:name r:reference.txt`, to add a document with the specified name and file reference to the current "opened" case in the state, `AddDocumentCommandParser` will be invoked to parse the name (prefixed with n:) and reference (prefixed with r:) inputs.
 The program must be at an "opened" case at this point.
  <br><br>
-`AddDocumandCommandParser` will check for a valid name as well as a valid reference that exists in the `./references` directory.
+`AddDocumentCommandParser` will check for a valid name as well as a valid reference that exists in the `./references` directory.
 This is to prevent a user from creating a document when the program is active when they have yet to include the file in the program's directory.
 The appropriate error message should be returned for a better user experience.
-It will then successfully create a `Document` and return `AddDocumandCommand`
+It will then successfully create a `Document` and return `AddDocumentCommand`
 <br><br>
-`AddDocumandCommand` will get the current `case` in the program `state` and adds the new `Document` to this `case`.
+`AddDocumentCommand` will get the current `case` in the program `state` and adds the new `Document` to this `case`.
 It will check for duplicated documents at this point as this is where the program accesses the list of documents in the current state.
 The `model` will then be updated with the updated `case`.